MiguelYanes/sec_comms_labs/Blockchain/hashchains_writeup.md

 we get that the seed is 'Noob'.
 The seed generation consists then in replacing lower case letters with upper case letters, and vice versa.

-With that known, we can implement out own algorithm to generate the seed of a given username:
+With that known, we can implement our own algorithm to generate the seed of a given username (`calculate_seed()`).

-tbd . . .
+Next, we need to know the number of times the seed is being hased.
+As we now know the seed, and we already knew the challenge hash, we can now get the number of times it's being hashed.
+To do so, I used the function `get_hashes(seed, iterations)` inside a loop until the calculated hash is the same as the given one.
+It turned out that it calculated the hash 1100 times.

+With all this information we can easily get the required target hash.
+It will be the hash number 1099, or the penultimate hash when calculating all the 1100 iterations.

+To simplify the process, I created a function that calculates the seed and then calls the function to hash that seed 1100 times.

+The result target hash is:

+6fe9b4d366668a1f8a964a72cbc912c8